-International researchers at the University of Cape Town’s Baboon Research Unit (BRU) have been studying the Peninsula baboons for many years and believe the best way to keep baboons out of urban areas is to not give them any reason to enter urban environments.
+International researchers at the University of Cape Town’s Institute for Communities and Wildlife in Africa (formally Baboon Research Unit) have been studying the Peninsula baboons for many years and believe the best way to keep baboons out of urban areas is to not give them any reason to enter urban environments.
 The less baboons enter urban areas, the less conflict there is between these animals and humans.

 Baboons come into town to find easy food.
 They are intelligent animals and quickly learn that our rubbish bins contain high calorie food that is easy to find – far better than foraging for hours on the mountainside.
 When baboons are constantly around humans they lose their fear and become bolder, which translates into more and closer contact and a greater possibly of injury to people or baboons.